 Accommodations and travel costs for the three sessions are also at the expense of participants (estimated cost: an average of 1,000 € per session).

 We allocate scholarships covering either the pedagogical fee and/or the expenses for subsistence.
-These scholarships are allocated to participants from Low Capacity Countries (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Malta, Montenegro, Portugal, Romania, Slovakia, Slovenia, Macedonia, Serbia, Georgia, Moldova, Ukraine, Tunisia), corresponding to at least the 15% of the global number of participants to the international program.
+These scholarships are allocated to participants from Low Capacity Countries (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Malta, Montenegro, Portugal, Romania, Slovakia, Slovenia, Macedonia, Serbia, Georgia, Moldova, Tunisia), corresponding to at least the 15% of the global number of participants to the international program.
 We encourage the other participants to apply for financial support with their national/regional funding bodies first, and we establish partnerships facilitating the participants in their demands of support.